Leo310/rag-chunking-evaluation/README.md

 Follow the instructions in the `my_benchmark` notebook to run the proposed chunking evaluation framework.
 The specific chunking strategies under evaluation are detailed in the `chunking_strategies` notebook.

-Each step in the evaluation pipeline generates intermediate results, which are saved in the `data` directory for later review and inspection.
+Each step in the evaluation pipeline generates intermediate results, which are saved in the `data` directory for later review and loading.

 The `experimental` directory includes tests for other benchmarks and evaluation frameworks, such as Ragas, Trulens, and Multi-Hop-RAG.